httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Endpoints MUST send this SETTINGS parameter as part of the first SETTINGS frame.
 A sender MUST NOT change the SETTINGS_NO_RFC7540_PRIORITIES parameter value after the first SETTINGS frame.
-Detection of a change by a receiver MUST be treated as a connection error of type PROTOCOL_ERROR.
+Receivers that detect a change MAY treat it as a connection error of type PROTOCOL_ERROR.

 The SETTINGS frame precedes any HTTP/2 priority signal sent from a client, so a server can determine if it needs to allocate any resource to signal handling